 Political pressure on Japanese producers to reduce exports to the US and raise prices increased steadily through the early 1980s.
-In 1981, Japanese producers introduced new 64K DRAMS ahead of U.S producers and "by early 1982...the Japanese share of the US 64K DRAM market [stood] as about 70 percent" (Flamm 1996, 148-149).
+In 1981, Japanese producers introduced new 64K DRAMS ahead of U.S producers and "by early 1982...the Japanese share of the US 64K DRAM market [stood] at about 70 percent" (Flamm 1996, 148-149).
 Again, US producers pressed the Commerce Department "to investigate charges that the Japanese were selling 64K DRAMS below 'fair value'" (149).
-In response, Washington warned the Japanese government that the "Commerce department might begin to 'monitor' Japanese import prices" (149).
+In response, Washington warned the Japanese government that the "Commerce Department might begin to 'monitor' Japanese import prices" (149).
 However, as the investigation was set to begin, "DRAM prices suddenly doubled, Japanese suppliers began rationing US customers, and it was reported that Japanese companies were cutting back US exports in order to blunt moves toward trade restrictions on DRAM imports" (149).
 Companies confirmed to reporters that "they were reducing US exports to alleviate trade friction" at the behest of the Japanese (and US) governments (149-150).
 In 1983, another 'shortage' appeared within a year after introducing export reductions, and chip prices shot up (151).
 Ironically, following the 1983 price increase, US producers immediately began accusing the Japanese producers of collusion and price-fixing, and the US Justice Department opened an antitrust investigation into 'excessively high prices' (152).
+While the case eventually faded away, the mixed and contradictory accusations reportedly left Japanese producers somewhat confused (151).
+When the 1983-1984 'shortage' subsided, criticism of the Japanese returned with force.
+Antidumping petitions were filed against three types of chips, while a private antitrust suit and several complaints of unfair trade practices (under the infamous Section 301 of the 1974 trade act) were filed in 1985 (160).
+All but the antitrust case was suspended with the negotiation and signing of the Semiconductor Trade Agreement (STA) in September of 1986 (160).